travel that transforms you

 A Podcast about Travel that Changes You

 The Journey podcast is about ‘the trip that changed everything’.
 It highlights extraordinary people whose lives were transformed by travel.
-And I think what I loved about it most is it is not all puppies, rainbows, and unicorns.
-Some of these stories don’t necessarily have a happy ending – but each story does have an important learning that the person made.
+And I think what I loved about it most was that it was not all puppies, rainbows, and unicorns.
+Some of these stories don’t necessarily have a happy ending, but each story does have an important lesson that the person made.

-“Bad experience is experience too” was my favorite quote from Linda Nijlunsing in the 1st episode.
+“Bad experience is experienced too” was my favorite quote from Linda Nijlunsing in the 1st episode.

 I think it’s important to realize travel doesn’t always have a happy ending, but it will always teach you something about yourself.